 However, it currently houses the thickest population of Australia within its considerably small area.
 It houses the famous and historic El Alamein Fountain which decorates the entrance to the Fitzroy Gardens.
 The Railway Station of this district is known as the Kings Cross Railway Station and is a well known landmark for tourists and visitors.
 The Risque, the Empire Hotel, and the giant billboard featuring the brand advertisement of Coca Cola are the other widely famed attractions of the Kings Cross.
 Visit 2 Weeks in Australia Itinerary for an unforgettable Australia travel experience.

 Kings Cross is free to explore but it is very much recommended to buy tickets for Kings Cross from under the tours and the tickets section as it would give you a clear insight into the place with all its history.
 Kings Cross ticket prices are also a great deal given the significance and other inclusions that you would be getting while purchasing Kings Cross tickets.
-For an unforgettable experience of Australia, book tickets for Kings Cross immediately!
+For an unforgettable experience of Australia, book tickets for Kings Cross immediately while you make a plan using Sydney journey planner to get best deals!